teamtreedyn/Binoculars/README.md

 ### What ###

-Binoculars is a data tracker for Dynamo, it reports key stats about Dynamo Use to Google Sheets, and visualised using Google Data Store which can be embeded in your personal/company website and used to observe Dynamo use, diagnose outdated Dynamo versions .
+Binoculars is a data tracker for Dynamo, it reports key stats about Dynamo Use to Google Sheets, which can be visualised using Google Data Store.
+The data collected can be used to monitor Dynamo use eg. identify use of outdated Dynamo versions, quantify time saved.

 ![](https://github.com/WaynePatrickDalton/Tracker/blob/master/Images/Slide6.PNG)